Koide formula: Similar formulae

+This could be considered the first appearance of a Koide-type formula in the literature.

 Running of particle masses

 In quantum field theory, quantities like coupling constant and mass "run" with the energy scale.

 That is, their value depends on the energy scale at which the observation occurs, in a way described by a renormalization group equation (RGE).

 One usually expects relationships between such quantities to be simple at high energies (where some symmetry is unbroken) but not at low energies, where the RG flow will have produced complicated deviations from the high-energy relation.
 The Koide relation is exact (within experimental error) for the pole masses, which are low-energy quantities defined at different energy scales.
 For this reason, many physicists regard the relation as "numerology".

-However, the Japanese physicist Yukinari Sumino has proposed mechanisms to explain origins of the charged lepton spectrum as well as the Koide formula, e.g., by constructing an effective field theory in which a new gauge symmetry causes the pole masses to exactly satisfy the relation.
+However, the Japanese physicist Yukinari Sumino has proposed mechanisms to explain origins of the charged lepton spectrum as well as the Koide formula, e.g., by constructing an effective field theory with a new gauge symmetry that causes the pole masses to exactly satisfy the relation.

 Koide has published his opinions concerning Sumino's model.

-François Goffinet's doctoral thesis gives a discussion on pole masses and how the Koide formula can be reformulated to avoid needing the square roots of masses.
+François Goffinet's doctoral thesis gives a discussion on pole masses and how the Koide formula can be reformulated to avoid using square roots for the masses.

+As solutions to a cubic equation

+A cubic equation usually arises in symmetry breaking when solving for the Higgs vacuum, and is a natural object when considering three generations of particles.
+This involves finding the eigenvalues of a 3 × 3 mass matrix.